Tyee cove, or Seducers Cove, as some lucky people call, is a great

 From the entry point go straight away from the beach, (north) and when you come to the eel grass you will find a natural chute that takes you down and in between rock formations on either side of you.

-At this point you can go either to the right or left, depending on your dive plan.
+From here you can go either to the right or left, depending on your dive plan.
 Both directions can take you well beyond the 90 ft range for you re-breather types.

 To the right or left there are walls and rock, with plenty of fish, and other marine creatures to visit.
 There are also two separate pair's of Wolf eels if you know where to look.
 One pair in either direction!